JRRRRRRR/Machine-Learning-on-Covid-19/README.md

 # Recommendation
 * For residents: Even though covid-19 of some states are stable, we still can not relax our guard.
 Covid-19 is a serious problem in our life, and spreads very quickly.
 In some dangerous states, such as New York State, there is a rick of rebound.
 What we can do now is staying at home and keep safe.
 Do not travel around, especially some dangerous states.

-* For analysts: gridsearchCV is a very useful tool to help us tune model parameters.
+* For analysts: GridsearchCV is a very useful tool to help us tune model parameters.

 # Future Work
 * Accuracy: Find a better or some better parameters to improve accuracy